springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

-You can summarise errors using a top level `errorSummary` property (adjacent to the `fieldsets` property).
+You can summarise errors using a top level `errorSummary` property adjacent to the `fieldsets` property.
 Each error in the errors array must point to the `id` of the input it relates to and repeat its `error` message:

 ```json
 "errorSummary": {